1. COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL DATA.

 2.4 HOW LONG DO WE KEEP YOUR PERSONAL DATA?

 It may be necessary to retain your Personal Data for an extended period of time.
 We keep your Personal Data for as long as required for the purpose that you gave it to us for.
 As a general rule for legal and best practice reasons we keep your Personal Data for 7 years after the date on which your contract with us ended and/or until 7 years after any deferred pension entitlements you may have cease.
-Full details can be obtained free of charge by contacting our Data Protection Manager (See:-1.3.2 Contact Details.)
+Full details can be obtained free of charge by contacting our Data Protection Officer (See:-1.3.2 Contact Details.)

 3 YOUR RIGHTS REGARDING THE PERSONAL DATA THAT WE CONTROL.